LuRenJiasWorld/Claude-Code-Mailer/README.md

 ### First Run Setup

-When you first run Claude Mailer, it will:
+When you first run Claude Code Mailer, it will:

 1. Create a global config file at `~/.claude-mailer/.env`
 2. Ask you to edit it with your email settings